-- o Consider how your addictive and compulsive behavior has served you in the past. - How might you seek God to have these same needs met? - ➤ What are your needs? - Do you sense God actively seeking to express His will for you through certain scripture passages, remarks made by others, or other spiritual reading that has guided your recovery?
+- Consider how your addictive and compulsive behavior has served you in the past: - How might you seek God to have these same needs met? - ➢ What are your needs? - How do you hear and discern the will of God? - What helps you remain open and willing to do His will?